ztyyLV/web-twain-docs/indepth/features/output.md

 Of course, in your own server-side script to accept and process the HTTP Post request, you know whether the upload is successful and can make it more obvious by returning some custom information to indicate that.
 In this case, the 2nd callback `onServerReturnedSomething` is triggered on purpose and you can read the argument `response` which contains what is returned by the server.

+> NOTE
+>
+> When the callback `onServerReturnedSomething` is triggered, you'll always get an `errorCode` and an `errorString` but you can choose to ignore them if it's triggered on purpose.

 `DWT` also provides an API called [ `HTTPPostResponseString` ]({{site.info}}api/WebTwain_IO.html#httppostresponsestring) which contains `response` but can be read outside of the upload method.

 ##### Q: Can I limit the size of the uploaded file

 **A**: Yes, you can set the limit (in bytes) using the API [ `MaxUploadImageSize` ]({{site.info}}api/WebTwain_IO.html#maxuploadimagesize).
 After that, `DWT` will refuse to perform an upload should the size of the file exceeds the limit.

+> NOTE
+>
-> NOTE: the API `MaxUploadImageSize` doesn't limit other fields of the upload.
-Therefore, if you append a very big string as a field or perhaps a few big Blobs as fiels, they can not be limited.
+> The API `MaxUploadImageSize` doesn't limit other fields of the upload.
+Therefore, if you append a very big string as a field or perhaps a few big *Blobs* as files, they will not be limited.

 ##### Q: Can I upload a big file in segments